SyneRBI/SIRF-SuperBuild/docker/README.md

 want to remove the container, you can use instead `./sirf-compose-server down`, see below.

-Please note that you cannot start a second `gadgetron` in `service` container, as you would experience port conflicts.
+Please note that you cannot start a second `gadgetron` in a `service` container, as you would experience port conflicts.

 ### sirf-compose information
 The `./sirf-compose*` scripts are simple wrappers around `docker-compose`.